awsdocs/amazon-redshift-developer-guide/doc_source/r_WITH_clause.md

 A WITH clause is an optional clause that precedes the SELECT list in a query\.
 The WITH clause defines one or more subqueries\.
 Each subquery defines a temporary table, similar to a view definition\.
 These temporary tables can be referenced in the FROM clause and are used only during the execution of the query to which they belong\.
 Each subquery in the WITH clause specifies a table name, an optional list of column names, and a query expression that evaluates to a table \(a SELECT statement\)\.

 WITH clause subqueries are an efficient way of defining tables that can be used throughout the execution of a single query\.
 In all cases, the same results can be achieved by using subqueries in the main body of the SELECT statement, but WITH clause subqueries may be simpler to write and read\.
-Where possible, WITH clause subqueries that are referenced multiple times are optimized as common subexpressions; that is, it may be possible to evaluate a WITH subquery once and reuse its results\. \(Note that common subexpressions are not limited to those defined in the WITH clause\.\)
+Where possible, WITH clause subqueries that are referenced multiple times are optimized as common subexpressions; that is, it may be possible to evaluate a WITH subquery once and reuse its results\. \(Note that common subexpressions aren't limited to those defined in the WITH clause\.\)

 ## Syntax<a name="r_WITH_clause-synopsis"></a>